-Meet the experienced and friendly doctors and staff who make Insight Eye Care the leading provider of vision care products and services in Waite Park.
+Meet the experienced and friendly doctors and staff who make Insight Eye Care the leading provider of vision care products and services.

 Burt W. Dubow, O.D., F.A.A.O.

 Dr. Dubow is a member of the Minnesota and American Optometric Associations, from whom he has received many awards for leadership and service, and a charter member and past national chairperson of the AOA’s contact lens and cornea section.
 He’s also a fellow of the American Academy of Optometry (FAAO) and a Distinguished Practitioner in the National Academies of Practice.

 Dr. Dubow was the founding editor-in-chief of EyeQuest Magazine and the founder of the Optometric Assistant and Technician Program (OPAT), a training and certification program for optometric staff.
 He is board certified as a licensed therapeutic optometrist by the International Association of Board Examiners.
 Dr. Dubow serves on the advisory board of All About Vision , a Web site providing information on eye care and vision correction topics such as LASIK, the diagnosis and treatment of eye diseases, eyeglasses and contact lenses.
 Dr. Dubow is a published author in numerous optometric journals such as the Journal of American Optometric Association, Contact Lens Forum, Optometric Management, Optometry Today, 20/20 magazine, and Contact Lens Spectrum.
 Likewise, Dr. Dubow is an international lecturer and has participated in many FDA clinical studies of new contact lenses and contact lens care solutions.
 He has been a consultant to most of the major companies in the ophthalmic industry including Johnson & Johnson, Bausch + Lomb, CIBA Vision, CooperVision, Essilor of America, Allergan, Menicon, and Optos.